gearglow/ReptiliaWithATwist/The List.md

 She waved a hand and the lights went out, the room now only lit by the ritual candles.
 The subjects of the ritual -- Hermione, Luna, Ginny, Nell, and Sirius -- stood at each point of a pentagram.
 Between each point was a candle, and around the pentagram was a ring of runes between two circles.

-Elysia sliced her finger, moved to the northernmost point and began pacing deasil, chanting and gesturing.
+Elysia sliced her finger, moved to the northernmost point and began pacing deosil, chanting and gesturing.
 As she moved, the others took up a completely different chant, and lines of light and magic began to take shape.
 At each point where the pentagram touched the inner circle, right behind each participant, she dripped a few drops of blood.
 When she had dripped at each point she shifted the wound closed, and a wall of faintly-shimmering magic enclosed the circle.

 A phantom bell began to toll, and Elysia gave the signal.
 Hermione took a sip from the flask Elysia had given her, passing it to Luna, who passed it to Nell, then Ginny, then Sirius.
 The empty bottle was tucked away in a pocket.